-For lease violations in addition to or other than unpaid rent, you must list the rule that was broken, the date your tenant was notified of the rule, and the manner in which your tenant learned about the rule.
-You must attach a copy of the rule that your tenant broke - in most cases this is the lease or a lease amendment - and you must supply proof that the rule was broken and your tenant was properly notified of the violation.
+For lease violations in addition to or other than unpaid rent, you must list the rule that was broken, the date your tenant was notified of the rule, and how your tenant learned about the rule.
+You must attach a copy of the rule that your tenant broke - in most cases, this is the lease or a lease amendment - and you must supply proof that the rule was broken and your tenant was properly notified of the violation.
 If it is a repeat violation, this must be noted.

 Finally, landlords in Delaware have the option of seeking a jury trial in Justice of the Peace courts.
 If you desire a jury trial, you must check the YES box next to Jury Trial Demanded.